3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The texture stack has two purposes:
 1. It defines multiple destination channels, \<dstchannel>-elements, whose values can be retrieved by sampling the \<image3dchannelselector> with the matching "dstchannel" attribute.

-2. Each of the desitnation is built up by compositing multiple layers, the \<texturelayer>-elements.
+2. Each of the desitnation is built up by blending multiple layers, the \<texturelayer>-elements.
 This allows e.g. boolean opeartions on the scalar fields provided by different \<image3dchannelselector>s.

 The texturestack element MUST contain at least one destination channel child element.